Tech-Stack-Nation/study-guide/contributing/how-to-contribute.md

 If you have a link to Angular ecosystem study material that really helped you personally, or if you can think of an important topic we've missed, we want to know.

+Polite note: we will decline PRs with links that we believe self-promote.
+We only want links that have helped _your_ learning experience.

 # Create a Fork Pull Request

 _Credit: These instructions were adapted from [First Contributions repo](https://github.com/firstcontributions/first-contributions)_